dighr/audio_analysis/transcription_performance_test/ar/190301/readme.md

 ## Content
-This folder contains the transcription results of an arabic dataset obtained from Azure and google's transcription API
+This folder contains the transcription results of an arabic dataset obtained using the following API
+    - Azure
+    - google

 ## Dataset
 This dataset is obtained from the University of oxford text archive